What happens if there's a shortage of flu vaccines?

 How will I know about getting my flu vaccination?

 Most people entitled to a free flu vaccination will get a letter from their local health board.
-It'll give you an appointment time and tell you where to go.
+Please follow the instructions in your letter to arrange your vaccine appointment.

 The flu vaccine is the safest and most effective way to help protect against flu.